Linux Change Journal

 Keep in mind that raising either of these configurable inotify limits will increase the resource (memory, CPU) usage of the server.

-After any change to master.ini entries in the [Incremental Forever] section of the agent’s master.ini, you need to restart the mynotify process by typing at a terminal prompt on the server:
+After any change to Client Agent's master.ini file related to the [Incremental Forever] section, you need to restart the mynotify process by typing at a terminal prompt on the server:

 The change journal must be used in order to support an Incremental Forever backup strategy, so in some cases, the user may not need this functionality.
 Without the mynotify change journal, Incremental and Differential backups will use the traditional inotify, which uses file system traversal and compare the modification date of the files to the date of the last Master (for a Differential) and the last Backup (for an Incremental).
 If the user does not want to use the mynotify change journal and wants to instead use the OS's inotify process, you can change the UseJournal value to False in the /usr/bp/bpinit/master.ini file.